xysheep/jekyll-now/_posts/2017-10-24-Set up deep learning system for Windows with Nvidia GPU.md

 ---
 layout: post
-title: Set up deep learning system for Windows
+title: Set up deep learning system for Windows with Nvidia GPU
 excerpt_separator: <!--more-->
 ---
 To prepare deep learning system in Windows with Nvidia GPU, we need to install the following prerequisite with **Administrator access**.